 It is going to be difficult for you to remove the shelter.
 After all, your house needs to remain sheltered!
-It would help if you considered getting an ultrasonic rat deterrent installed into your attic to warn them off.
+It would help if you considered getting an ultrasonic rat deterrent installed in your attic to warn them off.

 Rats have many predators on the ground and many predators in the sky.

-From cats to birds of prey, a rat will be seeking a place where it can be protected from all of them.
+From cats to birds of prey, a rat will seek a place where it can be protected from all of them.

 This is where your house comes into play!

-Not only does your house offer a huge attic as protection, but it also offers a range of worry-free travel zones for rats to use as they journey through your home.
+Your house offers a huge attic as protection, but it also provides a range of worry-free travel zones for rats to use as they journey through your home.

 Cavity walls are a great example of a worry-free travel zone for a rat.
-They will certainly not be troubled by any predators in such a small area.
+They will certainly not be troubled by predators in such a small area.
 Rats are excellent climbers and can fit through tiny holes.
 Traveling around your home is no trouble at all.

 It is always a concern when you have rats using your cavity walls because if they die within them, it will pose a challenging problem for getting rid of the dead rat and getting rid of the dead rat smell.

-If you are prone to rats or mice getting into your house, then consider getting a pet.
-Cat’s are a natural predator to rats, and if the rat gets the scent of a cat, it will avoid the area for its own protection.
+If you are prone to rats or mice getting into your house, consider getting a pet.
+Cats are natural predators of rats, and if the rat gets the scent of a cat, it will avoid the area for its protection.

-I mentioned above; when rats get into your attic, they have a huge variety of items that they can use to build their nest with.
+I mentioned above when rats get into your attic, they have a massive variety of items that they can use to build their nest with.

 From old paperwork to old clothes to old sentimental photographs.
 Rats will use anything they can find to create a comfortable nest for their litter.

 Not only do rats pose a health risk to occupants of your house, but they will also destroy items that are very precious to you.

 If you notice that you have chewed items in your attic, you may have a rodent problem, which you need to resolve before it is too late.